Evan-Burrows Fontaine: Second marriage

 Fontaine married former Olympic swimmer Harold “Stubby” Kruger in 1928 or 1929.
 Bobby, her second son, would be born to this union before their divorce in 1935.
 Curiously, upon returning from Europe in October 1930, she was listed on the passenger manifest of the SS Leviathan as Evan Burrows Fontaine Friedman along with a Walter Friedman of New York City.
 Kruger was a colleague of Johnny Weissmuller and performed at carnivals and fairs billed as the Incomparable Water Comedian.
 He also had a career in Hollywood as an actor and stunt double that began in the silent era and lasted well into the 1950s.
 His last film credit was as Spencer Tracy’s double in The Old Man and the Sea.
 Harold Herman Kruger was born on September 23, 1898, at Honolulu, Hawaii, and died in Los Angeles, California, on October 7, 1965.
 In 1986 Kruger was inducted into the International Swimming Hall of Fame at Fort Lauderdale, Florida.

 Later life

 Sometime in the late 1930s Fontaine became a co-owner of the Walton Roof, a Philadelphia night spot atop the Walton Hotel, along with her husband (or soon-to-be husband), restaurateur Jack Lynch.
-Her first son, Neil “Sonny” Winston Fontaine whose father was Cornelius "Sonny" Vanderbilt Whitney, debuted there as a band leader in 1939, and later served at times as master of ceremonies before the club’s demise in 1946.
-Jack Lynch was a long-time owner of clubs and restaurants in the Philadelphia area before his death in 1957.
-Evan-Burrows Fontaine died on December 27, 1984, aged 86, at the Winchester Medical Center in Winchester, Virginia.
-She spent her final years as a resident of Paris, a small rural town in northern Virginia.
+Her first son, Neil “Sonny” Winston Fontaine, whose father was Cornelius "Sonny" Vanderbilt Whitney, debuted there as a bandleader in 1939, and later served at times as master of ceremonies before the club’s demise in 1946.
+Jack Lynch was a longtime owner of clubs and restaurants in the Philadelphia area before his death in 1957.

+Fontaine spent her final years as a resident of Paris, a small rural town in northern Virginia.
+She died on December 27, 1984, aged 86, at the Winchester Medical Center in Winchester, Virginia.